TrTai/Git-Ansible-Playbooks/Readme.md

 I am looking at Kubernetes and other  container  platforms to get started on the Pi and help me not just wildly commit resources
 For now I am learning about the Pi's functions and just getting the hang of what I can do with a small linux box with resource limits forced on me vs being able to reassign some pretty generous resources from a larger server.

 If you actually found these and they helped, great!
-Thanks for checking it out and I'm more than welcome to input.
+Thanks for checking it out and I'm more than welcoming to input.